zcessa0/comp0034-wk3/README.md

 In the COMP0034 teaching materials pickle is used for serializing and deserializing machine learning models, and JSON for the REST API.

 You could serialize your own classes, for example by adding a `to_json` method to a class, or by creating an instance of the class and `dump`ing.
-The limitation of this is it cannot be handle relationships between classes:
+The limitation of this is it cannot be handle relationships between classes.
+The code would look something like this (not tested but should work!):

 ```python
 import json